themirrazz/TransparentScreenshotHTML/README.md

-# TransparentScreenshot
+# TransparentScreenshotHTML
-TransparentScreenshot is a utility that allows you to reate transparent screenshots manually with the use of a screenshot with a white and black background.
+Fork of TransparentScreenshot that runs in your browser.
+Converted from C# to JavaScript/HTML by ChatGPT.
+CSS Styling 100% by themirrazz.